sharath-yanamandra/security_camera/readme.md

-# Security Camera Monitoring System.
+# Security Camera Monitoring System...

 A modular system for security camera monitoring with multiple use cases: